OpenEvalProject/evals/manuscripts/elife-46096/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/46096/elife-46096-fig7-v2.jpg)

-**Figure 7.:** SsoMCM translocation.SsoMCM (120 nM hexamer) labelled at C682 (orange) or the N-terminus (blue) was preassembled onto (A) 3’- or (B) 5’long arm ssDNA (100 nM) with a flanking 20 bp duplex with 375 nM streptavidin.
+**Figure 7.:** SsoMCM (120 nM hexamer) labelled at C682 (orange) or the N-terminus (blue) was preassembled onto (A) 3’- or (B) 5’long arm ssDNA (100 nM) with a flanking 20 bp duplex with 375 nM streptavidin.
 A FAM label was incorporated at the 5’ or 3’ end of the duplex, respectively, and four bases from a biotin in the long ssDNA.
 Translocation was initiated through rapid mixing of ATP (1 mM) and the change in fluorescence above 570 nm was monitored over time at 57°C. Data was fit to Equation 5.

 Therefore, our results show that SsoMCM can be organized on fork DNA in both orientations with particular probabilities depending on the presence of the excluded strand and the C-terminal WH domain, but translocation and unwinding proceeds N-first in the 3’−5’ direction.